african-ai/challenge1_HowCrispCanYouClassify/README.md

   - You are free to use all manner of tools
   - Successive interviews for projects MAY be run to satisfy participating african.ai partners

+SOLUTION
+Both questions were multi-classification problems and thus both recall & precision would be important.

+Data cleaning:
+removing a column called Unnamed

+Data exploration:
+For iris dataset, column 3 & 4 were critical, where as 1 & 2 were less important.
+In additionk, column 2 had some outliers.
+The labels were well balanced thus little imbalanced.
+For Mnist dataset, there were no NaNs, and no feature was highly correlated to the labels, thus all columns were equally important.

+Data Modelling:
+The training dataset was divided into test and training for model training reasons.
+The training data was split further to several folds for cross validation purposes and severals models tried on the data and their predictions ensembled.
+The final predictions were made by stacking several models, Random Forest, Extra Trees, SVM, KNN and XGB.
+A bayesian approach was used for parameters tuning.